Kong/kongponents/docs/components/badge.md

 ### hoverColor

-Use this prop in conjunction with the `dismissable` and `appearance="custom"` props to customize the color of the dismiss button when hovered.
+Use this prop in conjunction with the `dismissable` prop to customize the color of the dismiss button when hovered.

 <KBadge
   appearance="custom"